 It can also be crucial to call attention to any avoidably stressful or dangerous conditions in the workplace.

 Earning a living should not come at the expense of a person’s health.
 However, every day, workers struggle with unsafe work environments and employment expectations that can be harmful.
-Anyone experiencing illnesses or injuries related to their job would be wise to discuss whether they may be eligible for legal and financial remedies to help them get healthier and recover from work-related conditions.
+Anyone experiencing illnesses or injuries should do their best improve their overall health, but should an accident arise, they should be sure contact legal counsel for assistance in obtaining coverage for their injuries.